 Since the publication of the first edition of the Highway Safety Manual (HSM) in 2010, many helpful resources have been developed to guide and support agencies with the implementation of HSM practices.
 A selection of these resources is provided below.

 The AASHTO Highway Safety Manual describes the Roadway Safety Management Process with Network Screening as the foundational step to assess geographic areas to determine locations with the greatest potential for safety improvement.
+Using modern technologies and software approaches, this process can be optimized to produce more effective and user-friendly outcomes.

 To learn more or register for upcoming webinars, contact Kelly Hardy at firstname.lastname@example.org.
 Co-sponsored by Arizona DOT and AASHTO.